ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 ## Presenting: Intersection Observer API

-*Before starting, if ou need a refresher on what's an API, [this](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) is a good place to get info on it*
+*Before starting, if you need a refresher on what's an API, [this](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction) is a good place to get info on it*

 You may think that I'm out of my mind for suggesting that you should use an API for animating CSS but hear me out...
-[GitHub](https://github.blog/2021-01-29-making-githubs-new-homepage-fast-and-performant/) uses it to make their homepage more performant and faster.
+[GitHub](https://github.blog/2021-01-29-making-githubs-new-homepage-fast-and-performant/) uses it to make their homepage more performant and faster so you know it must be good!

-When we usually want to check an element's position in the window we might end up using stuff like `elem.clientTop`, `elem.offsetTop` or even `elem.getBoundingClientRect()` but the truth is that this properties/methods will trigger the browser to calculate the required style and layout (check the whole list of properties that target this and a further explanation [here](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)) which creates a performance bottleneck.
+When we usually want to check an element's position in the window we might end up using stuff like `elem.clientTop`, `elem.offsetTop` or even `elem.getBoundingClientRect()` but the truth is that these properties/methods will trigger the browser to calculate the required style and layout (check the whole list of properties that target this and a further explanation [here](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)) which creates a performance bottleneck.

 A way to circunvent this is by using the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which, according to the MDN documentation, 'provides a way to asynchronously observe changes in the intersection of a target element with an ancestor element or with a top-level document's viewport.'.
-So, basically, we'll just monitor if an element will enter/exit another element/the viewport and that's way easier for a browser to process.
+So, basically, we'll just monitor if an element will enter/exit another element/the viewport and that's way easier for the browser to process.

 ## So...
 How do you do it?

 The [IntersectionObserver interface](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) can be created very easily and all you have to do is to pass a callback to it and some options.
 The **callback** is what decides what will happen to the list of *IntersectionObserverEntry* objects and the **options** allow you to control the circumstances in which the *callback* will be called (please refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) for full details on this).

-For example purposes only, we'll not define our **options** (which will make them adopt some default values) and we'll simply work with our **callback**, so our initial setup would be somehting like this:
+For example purposes only, we'll not define our **options** (which will make them adopt some default values) and we'll simply work with our **callback**, so our initial setup would be something like this:

 ```javascript
 let expansionObserver = new IntersectionObserver((entries) => {